NREL/HPC/docs/Documentation/eagle_to_kestrel_transition.md

 ## Overview of steps

-Eagle is set to be decommissioned at the end of March, 2024.
 This page is meant to provide all necessary information to transition a project from Eagle to Kestrel.
 Transitioning a project can be broken down into [NUMBER] steps:

 1. Accessing Kestrel
 2. Moving your files from Eagle to Kestrel